How to create the perfect layout for your living space - no matter the size

 Sometimes larger rooms can feel empty and have an echo.
 By layering exquisite textiles and soft furnishings, you can make the space feel luxurious, while also creating an ideal acoustical environment.

-Adding carpets or rugs to hard floor surfaces, installing drapes, filling the space with more items and hanging artwork, can all prevent echo and make your home look great.
+Adding rugs to hard floor surfaces, installing drapes, filling the space with more items and hanging artwork, can all prevent echo and make your home look great.

 Tip 3: Be generous with your spacing